Don't Quote Me (TV series)

-Don't Quote Me was a television panel game produced by Open Media and transmitted by Channel 4 in 1990.
+Don't Quote Me is a television panel game, produced by Open Media and broadcast by Channel 4 in 1990.
 It was hosted by Geoffrey Perkins, who said "The show exploits foot in mouth quotes.
 Those things that people have said that perhaps now they wish they hadn't".

 List of episodes

-Here follows a complete list of all editions, with first transmission dates and the names of all the guests.
+Here follows a complete list of all editions, with the names of all the guests and the original broadcast date.